Krule/pdf_to_swf-paperclip-processor/README.md

     -I , --info                    Don't do actual conversion, just display a list of all pages in the PDF.
     -Q , --maxtime n               Abort conversion after n seconds.
 Only available on Unix.

+I do have a to-do to make this more readable for one of the next releases.

 ## Release info ##

-Be warned, this gem is released as early alpha version and if you are using it you are doing so on your own responsibility.
+Be warned, this gem is released as early beta version.
+If you are using it you are doing so on your own responsibility.

 Have fun with it and drop me a note if you like it.